Shandilya21/Few-Shot/README.md

-## Few Short, Zero Shot Learning Research
+## Few Short, Zero Shot and Meta Learning Research

-The objective of the repository is working on a few shot, and zero-shot learning problems and also to write readable, clean, and tested code.
-This includes the implementation of a few-shot image classification problems, using algorithms such as Prototypical Networks, etc.
+The objective of the repository is working on a few shot, zero-shot, and meta learning problems and also to write readable, clean, and tested code.
+Below is the implementation of a few-shot image classification problems.

 ## Important Blogs and Paper